Lexocorp2000/alx-zero_day/README.md

-I am a software enhineer.
+I am a software engineer